Last Updated on May 6, 2022

 Mozart Museum & Grave

 If you’re a big Mozart fan, you can also visit St. Marx Cemetery, where he was buried.
+As you walk through the cemetery, you’ll see many other famous graves, including that of Beethoven.
 Unfortunately, the cemetery is not in the most convenient location, as it is sandwiched behind a bend of the A23 Autobahn.

 Walk Ring Road

-It is easy to spend the afternoon wandering along Ring Road, admiring the spectacular architecture.
-The Vienna Ringstrasse is known as “Lord of the Ring Roads” because of the architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.
+The Vienna Ringstrasse is known as the “Lord of the Ring Roads” because of its architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.

 St. Stephen’s Cathedral

-During our first European adventure, we quickly learned how valuable a walking tour can be.
 Walking tours offer a great way to get to know a city and to start to find your way around.
-In Vienna there are a few free walking tour to choose from: Original Europe Tours

 If you’re doing a free tour, remember to tip your guide.
 Also, the above companies may offer other tour options that are paid tours.